ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   * 'sign_key_parameters' has the same format and value of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{COSE.Key.Types}} (REQ5).

   * 'cred_fmt' takes value from the "Label" column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}} (REQ6).
-Consistently with {{Section 2.4 of I-D.ietf-core-oscore-groupcomm}}, acceptable values denote a format of authentication credential that provides the public key as well as a comprehensive set of information related to the public key algorithm, including, e.g., the used elliptic curve.
+Consistently with {{Section 2.4 of I-D.ietf-core-oscore-groupcomm}}, acceptable values denote a format of authentication credential that provides the public key as well as a comprehensive set of information related to the public key algorithm, including, e.g., the elliptic curve used.

      At the time of writing this specification, acceptable formats of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
-Further formats may be available in the future, and would be acceptable to use as long as they comply with the criteria defined above.
+Further formats may be available in the future, and they would be acceptable to use as long as they comply with the criteria defined above.

-  This format is consistent with every signature algorithm currently considered in {{RFC9053}}, i.e., with algorithms that have only the COSE key type as their COSE capability. {{Section B of RFC9594}} describes how the format of each 'sign_info_entry' can be generalized for possible future registered algorithms having a different set of COSE capabilities.
+  This format is consistent with every signature algorithm currently considered in {{RFC9053}}, i.e., with algorithms that have only the COSE key type as their COSE capability. {{Section B of RFC9594}} describes how the format of each 'sign_info_entry' can be generalized for possible future registered algorithms that have a different set of COSE capabilities.

 * If the 'ecdh_info' parameter is present in the Token Transfer Response, the following applies for each element 'ecdh_info_entry'.